Ahmedfei/Sprint-Project---Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your instructor/GL.

 1. What is the DOM?
+DOM stands for document object model
 2. What is an event?
+an event is when the user interacts with html .events occur when the user or the browser manipulates  the page . for example when a user double clicks a button to change or alert something in a page , thats a type of an event
 3. What is an event listener?
+an event listener is a function in a computer program that waits for an event to happen

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so that we can get the collection and manipulate the contents of the array
 5. What is a component?

 ### Git Set up